 Athens & Acropolis

 Named after Athena, the goddess of war, Athens is the well-known capital of Greece, made even more famous in recent years by protests and riots sparked by unpopular measures to manage the Greek economic crisis.
 For many tourists, Athens is the base from which they launch their day trips.
-For contrarian travellers like us, it was more of an entry and exit point.
+For “contrarian” travellers like us, it was more of an entry and exit point.
 Even though I would balk at the opinion that not seeing the Acropolis is like not having gone to Greece, it would still be an insult not to check out some of Athens’ landmarks.
-But the sights in Athens are nowhere comparable to those in Meteora and Mt Olympus.
+But in my opinion, the sights in Athens are nowhere comparable to those in Meteora and Mt Olympus.
 It is not even as inspiring as Thessaloniki.

 The only real attraction for me in Athens, is the Acropolis.
 Meaning “high city”, the Acropolis is a sacred piece of real estate where the Parthenon is situated.
 In its heyday, the Parthenon housed a huge marble chamber supported by massive columns.
 Inside, was a gold and marble statue of the goddess Athena.
 Built today, the construction cost would be half a billion dollars.
 Being a structure that outshone that of all their other Greek rivals, the ancient Athenians must have expected the Parthenon to last forever.
 To a certain extent, their wish has come true.